The Quest (supplement)

 The Quest is a 1984 fantasy role-playing game supplement published by Icarus Games.

 Contents

-The Quest is a book about how to design question scenarios, and deals with the heroic quest in terms suitable for any fantasy roleplaying game.
+The Quest is a book dealing with the design of heroic quest adventures for fantasy roleplaying games.

 Reception

 David Dunham reviewed The Quest in Space Gamer No. 71.
 Dunham commented that "This is a unique book; I know of no other which assists in scenario design.
 It covers its subject matter well.
 While by its very nature its use is limited, I recommend it as a good way to bring serious quests into an FRP campaign."